Noam Pitlik: Career

 Pitlik began his acting career in a Western series on WCAU in Philadelphia.
 In 1951, he was part of the set design and construction crew for the Philadelphia Experimental Theater.
 In 1952, he was a member of the cast for the Summer Theater Guild's production of Philadelphia Story in Indiana, Pennsylvania.

 In 1957, he starred in an Off-Broadway production of Kurt Weill's The Threepenny Opera.
 During the 1960s and 1970s, Pitlik became a familiar character actor on television, making guest appearances in around 80 different TV series (making multiple appearances in several) including The Untouchables; The Rifleman; The Patty Duke Show; Gunsmoke; My Favorite Martian; Combat!; The Virginian; The Munsters, Gidget; The Andy Griffith Show; Gomer Pyle, U.S.M.C.; Get Smart; The Invaders; The Fugitive; The F.B.I.; I Dream of Jeannie; Hogan's Heroes (in seven different roles, including in the pilot episode); The Monkees; Bewitched; The Flying Nun; That Girl; Run for Your Life; The Mod Squad; The Doris Day Show; The Odd Couple; Nanny and the Professor; The Partridge Family; Room 222; Night Gallery; Love, American Style; All in the Family; Mannix; Ironside; Cannon; Barnaby Jones; Hawkins; and The Six Million Dollar Man.
 He had recurring roles on Ben Casey; I'm Dickens, He's Fenster; The Bob Newhart Show and Sanford and Son.
 He also appeared in TV movies, commercials and some theatrical films such as The Fortune Cookie, The Graduate, Fitzwilly and The Front Page.
 Though he largely retired from acting in the mid-1970s to concentrate on directing, Pitlik still made a handful of widely spaced acting appearances over the next two decades.
 His final appearance as an actor was in an episode of Becker in 1998.

-Pitlik directed episodes of 29 different TV series including Barney Miller (102 episodes, more than anyone else), Wings (27 episodes), Night Court (1 episode), Mr. Belvedere (44 episodes), Off the Rack (6 episodes), Taxi (11 episodes) and One Day at a Time (18 episodes).
+Pitlik directed episodes of 29 different TV series including Barney Miller (102 episodes, more than anyone else), Wings (27 episodes), Night Court (1 episode), Mr. Belvedere (44 episodes), Off the Rack (6 episodes), Taxi (11 episodes), One Day at a Time (18 episodes) and Porters (6 episodes).
 In addition to the Emmy, he also received the Peabody Award and Directors Guild of America Award for his work on Barney Miller.

 Personal life and death

-Pitlik was married three times; his first marriage was to Jessie Lou Blostein on February 11, 1967.
+Pitlik was married three times; his first marriage was to Jesse Lou Blostein on February 11, 1967.
 They divorced on September 29, 1970.
 Pitlik next married Linda Hirsch on June 23, 1974; they divorced on April 25, 1977.
 Pitlik's last marriage was to Susan Whittaker on January 18, 1986.
-They remained married until his death at Cedars-Sinai Medical Center from lung cancer on February 18, 1999, at age 66.
+They remained married until his death at Cedars-Sinai Medical Center from lung cancer on February 18, 1999, at the age of 66.